jessepav/lacygoill-wiki-backup/tmux/format.md

     $ tmux display -pv '#{||:#{m:*vim,#{pane_current_command}},#{==:#{pane_current_command},man}}'
                         ├───────────────────────────────────────────────────────────────────────┘
-                        └ should be 1 iff the command running in the pane is (n)vim or man
+                        └ should be 1 iff the command running in the pane is vim or man

 ## I can't use braces from the shell!